Onibex Databricks JDBC Connector for Confluent Cloud

 connection.host_name

-Host servant name
+Host server name

 connection.httppath